csecht/passphrase-generate/README.md

 The tkinter graphics module of Python is required, which is included in Python 3.7 and later.
 Earlier versions will require a separate installation of Tk/Tcl.

-Known issues:
-Currently there is an issue of the eff_large_wordlist.txt file path not recognized on some MacOS versions.
-Also, the button labels "Generate" and "Quit" may not show up on some MacOS.

 ### pyPalindromes
 Just something fun.
 I like the magical way that slice can work to test for and generate palindromes.